 A number of local community associations are also active in the area, including the South Hobart Progress Association, the South Hobart Sustainable Community, the Mount Stuart Progress Association, Lenah Valley Progress Association and the Fern Tree Community Association.

-Help us better understand fauna in the Park – get involved in the wildlife monitoring program.
+Help us better understand fauna in the Park – report any sightings of unusual or threatened species to the Ranger.

 You can also help care for the Park by reporting illegal activities to the Ranger.
 The Wellington Park Regulations Awareness Program (RAP) uses education as a tool for compliance, but sometimes enforcement (through legislative controls) is needed to ensure people do the right thing and comply with the law.
 The Park will only be beautiful tomorrow if we protect it today, so report activities that harm the environment or compromise visitor safety.